What's the Catch?

 In terms of the increase in the greenhouse gas emissions in our

-biggest negative impact is carbon dioxide.
+biggest negative impact are carbon dioxide, nitrogen-oxides and methane.
 The major source of

-carbon dioxide production on the planet today is our burning of
+production of these on the planet today is our burning of

-non-renewable carbon-based fuels, notably coal, oil and natural gas.
+non-renewable carbon-based fuels, notably coal, oil and refined oil products, and natural gas.

 As consumers in the industrial world, it is our driving, flying,